 I went to the website and scheduled a time to meet.
 The representative from the Denver office of the company called me, and pointed out something that I already knew – I didnt have a high enough balance for them to manage my money (You need 100k+ in non-active retirement accounts).
 Even though they couldn’t take me on as a client, my rep still answered a few questions over the phone and here’s what he had to say.

 The first thing they do is talk about your risk profile, and they take control of your assets.
-They construct a portfolio for you made up of US stocks, international ETFs (Exchange Traded Funds) bonds and alternatives (mainly commercial real estate, commodities like gold, copper and food) to give you a well balanced profile for your tolerance level.
+They construct a portfolio for you made up of US stocks, international ETFs (Exchange Traded Funds) bonds and alternatives (mainly commercial real estate, commodities like gold and other precious metals) to give you a well balanced profile for your tolerance level.
 I was told that they aim to create a profile that returns more net of fees than a traditional index tracker (such as an S&P 500 tracker like SPY) and has less volatility.
 I mentioned that no one could predict the future, and the rep said that since they have been offering advice (they started in 2011), the have beat the indexes net of fees.
 The rep also mentioned that they took their typical “basket” of US Stocks & International ETFs back 24 years (I didnt ask exactly when, but Im guessing 1990) and ran those through their model and again, their suggestions beat out the traditional indexes.
 This is kind of impressive, considering the early 90s started in a recession, then were fairly good up until the dot com bust of 2000s, then started another major run up until the housing bubble crashed in 2008 or so.
 All of this sounded pretty good to me (though I’d like to see more specifics), but was not applicable to me because of my low balances.
 He said to call them back when I reach the threshold, and I will consider that when the time comes.

 While I had the rep on the phone, I asked a few other questions – just to gauge his interest in the conversation and to see if he would be looking out for my best interests or trying to sell me something that would earn him more money (Like I think a lot of people fear out of their financial advisor).
 Thankfully, this didnt seem to be the case.
 The rep suggested that while I was building wealth, to focus right now on lowering taxes and fees, which he noted I was doing quite well at.
 Since that is something that not many people choose to focus on, (but is good advice), I am impressed with how their wealth advisers work.
 At the very least, I’ll consider calling them when the time comes.